SHaroonShah/Readme-Developers-Hub---Production/docs/Archived release notes/archived-release-notes/2025-release-notes.md

 This update allows customers to access a broader range of collection points.
 To utilise these new location types, the customers need to request the **enhancedLocationDetails** object to be returned in the [GET PUDO Locations](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) response, and save the **locationId** of the chosen location to be sent in the `pudoId` field of the destination address object when preparing the shipment.
 The existing Local Collect functionality will remain effective if the `pudoId` is not provided.

-> 📘 *Note*
+> 📘 _Note_
 >
-> *For more information on the new local collect enhancements, refer to the<Anchor label="Use local collect shipment service" target="_blank" href="https://docs.intersoftsapient.net/update/docs/use-local-collect-shipment-service#/">Use local collect shipment service</Anchor> section.*
+> _For more information on the new local collect enhancements, refer to the[Use local collect shipment service](https://docs.intersoftsapient.net/update/docs/use-local-collect-shipment-service#/) section._

 ## Swagger documentation updates